VikingStudio/FG-5E-Enhancer/README.md

 - 'Reach underlay' and 'Faction/space underlay' made as toggle switches in the menu items.
 Re-add tokens to update.
 - Active actor on CT token underlay made as toggle switches in the menu items.
 Clears all other underlays than the current actor.
 - When an effect is dropped on a target in the CT or on a CT linked token on the map.
 If that target already has that effect, then it is removed from the target instead.
 - Changeable opacity underlay for active actor added with menu setting.
-DM only.
 - Size of active actor underlay either full or half reach.
 Menu option.
-DM only.
 - Blood splatters on token when taking damage.
 Enabled by menu item.
 - Add X or skull or no graphics onto token on death.
 Controllable by menu item.